How to Set up Conversion Tracking in Google Analytics with Webflow

 Implementing Custom Events in Webflow

-Now that you understand the purpose and functionality of custom events in Google Analytics, let's dive into how you can set them up in Webflow.
+Now that you understand the purpose and functionality of custom events in Google Analytics, let’s dive into how you can set them up in Webflow.
+You can also manage various custom measurement IDs, including Google Ads tracking ID, using Google Tag Manager.
 Follow these steps to implement custom events:

-2. In your Webflow project, navigate to the Editor and select the element or elements that correspond to your desired custom events.
+2. In your Webflow project, select the elements corresponding to your desired custom events.

-5. Customize the event parameters in the code snippet to match your specific event goals.
-This may include defining a category, action, label, and value for each custom event.
+5. Customize the event parameters to match your specific event goals.

-7. Verify that the custom events are being tracked correctly by navigating to your Google Analytics account and checking the real-time event reports.
+7. Verify that custom events are being tracked correctly in your Google Analytics account.

 By following these steps, you can successfully implement custom events in Webflow and start tracking specific user interactions for conversion analysis.
 Remember to regularly review and adjust your custom event setup as your website evolves and your conversion goals change.